 The garden featured above was on a slope, and by creating different levels and terracing it, the raised retaining timber wall around the circles added interest with the height and also accentuated the circle more, by taking the eyes further away from the angled corners.

-Need help with your small space garden?
+Or do you need step-by-step help with your small space garden?

 If you’d like to learn more about the exact steps involved with making a small garden look larger and more interesting then take a look at the Small Garden Formula course at: https://www.successfulgardendesigner.com/small-garden-formula